 |Sex||Fair to Good||Good to Very Good||Good to Very Good|

 Pillows play an important role in mattress firmness preferences.
 Pillow loft, or pillow thickness, can greatly affect the feel of a mattress.
 The thickness of a pillow is measured using the term ‘loft’.
-Low-loft pillows measure less than three inches thick, medium-loft pillows measure three to five inches thick, and high-loft pillows measure more than five inches thick.
+Low-loft pillows measure less than 3 inches thick, medium-loft pillows measure 3 to 5 inches thick, and high-loft pillows measure more than 5 inches thick.
 A good rule-of-thumb when choosing pillows for a mattress: the lower the firmness setting, the lower the pillow loft.

 The table below features a detailed breakdown of the optimal pillow loft for different firmness settings:

 |Firmness Range||Low-Loft Pillow Rating||Medium-Loft Pillow Rating||High-Loft Pillow Rating|

 |Extra Soft to Soft (1-3)||Very Good||Fair to Good||Poor|

 |Medium Soft to Medium Firm (4-6)||Fair to Good||Very Good||Fair to Good|